bzamecnik/tfr/README.md

 A reassigned spectrogram often provides more precise localization of energy in the time-frequency plane than a plain spectrogram.
 Roughly said in the reassignment method we use the phase (which is normally discarded) and move the samples on the time-frequency plane to a more suitable place computed from derivatives of the phase.

+This library supports reassignment in both frequency and time (both are optional).
+As well it does requantization from the input overlapping grid to an non-overlapping output grid.

 ## Installation

 ```